NordicCompBio/Bioinformatics-Resources/README.md

 We aim to compile a list of bioinformatics resources and tools that are created/provided by people in Nordics, for learning and training.

+**How to contribute?** Contribute by submitting pull requests, or posting suggestions as issues.
+Thank you.

+#

 ## 1.1 Open-source Practice Datasets
 Nordic databases containing curated and well-annotated testing datasets.